We are a fun-loving, dynamic, dedicated group of volunteers helping kids and our communities.

 Each lodge discovers the unique needs of their community and helps address them.

-We love to volunteer and have fun doing it!
+We love to volunteer and we have fun doing it!

 Our History

-The Royal Purple has moved from a modest beginning to a forward thinking progressive organization.
+The Royal Purple has evolved from modest beginnings into a forward-thinking progressive organization.

-Originally formed as an auxiliary to the Elks of Canada in 1914, known as the Royal Purple of Canada, the organization established its independent existence in 2014.
+The Royal Purple of Canada was originally formed as an auxiliary to the Elks of Canada in 1914, but established its independent status in 2014.

-Retaining many of the rich traditions of the Royal Purple of Canada, the membership of the newly formed Canadian Royal Purple Society has embarked on a bold path of modern volunteerism.
+While retaining many of the rich traditions of the original Royal Purple of Canada, the reimagined Canadian Royal Purple Society has embarked on a bold path of modern volunteerism.

-Incorporating nationally and in five Canadian provinces, the men and women who form the membership are carrying on a brisk growth, adding one new provincial association and four new lodges in four years.
+Incorporated nationally and provincially in five Canadian provinces, the modern memberershp of men and women enjoy continued expansion, and have added a new provincial association and four lodges in four years.

 The CRPS follows the Freedom of Information and Protection of Privacy Act.